Out of the past

 ‘I don’t trust you.
 You got a sweet face but I don’t trust you.
 And I don’t grass.’

 ‘Ms Sobel, Mandy – we need pointers, ideas.
-You play it the way I’m putting to you, no one comes after you ever, no one wants anything more from you.
+You play it the way I’m putting to you, no one comes after you ever, no one wants anything more from you – I write it up that way.
 We’re after the principals.
 You say what you can but protect yourself too – not an issue to me.
-Only thing I ask is don’t put us on the wrong track entirely – because then we really would come after you, even overseas.’
+Only thing I ask is not to put us on the wrong track entirely – because then we really would come after you, even overseas.’

 She stewed over it and stewed over it, knowing exactly how it would pan out.
 She made a decision.
 ‘It doesn’t go Scotland to Holland, it goes the other way.
 It’s not drugs, it’s people.’

 ‘Migrants you mean?’

 ‘I’m saying nuffin.’

 ‘Miles’s boats were used for that?
 Did he know?’